Close

 Liposuction Is Limited On How Much Fat Can Be Removed

-With liposuction, there are limits to how much fat can be safely removed.
+With liposuction (as well as non-surgical options like CoolSculpting), there are limits to how much fat can be safely removed.
 In fact, there is broadly accepted scientific link between surgical complications in patients with a higher Body Mass Index (BMI).
 Potential problems can include delayed wound-healing, blood clots (venous thromboembolism), and infection.
 Anesthesia complications, in particular, are of greater concern for high BMI individuals as airway complications can lead to serious injury.

 Individuals with high BMI’s (30 and up) may be instructed by their surgeon to undertake a broad weight loss program before undergoing liposuction.
 Often this includes dramatic changes to their exercise and nutrition habits or bariatric surgery, which is a weight loss treatment that can address obesity.
 Even if obese patients are approved for liposuction, they should understand that the procedure will only be useful in limited areas like addressing submental fullness (double chin).